MV Confederation: Construction and career

-Service history

-MV Confederation officially entered service on November 1, 1993, replacing 2 smaller ferries, the previous MV Confederation (1962) and MV Lord Selkirk (1958).
+Confederation officially entered service on November 1, 1993, replacing two smaller ferries, the previous MV Confederation (1962) and MV Lord Selkirk (1958).
 In light of the announcement of the fixed link to Prince Edward Island around the same time of her introduction, plans to construct a sister ship were no longer considered viable due to a predicted reduction of traffic in the following years, leaving Confederation as a completely unique vessel.

 In 2015, the original logos of Northumberland Ferries were removed from her hull and replaced with a redesigned logo, as well as the stripes running the length of her being repainted blue from their original red appearance.

-In 2016, the other vessel on the route, MV Holiday Island was out of service for an extended length of time undergoing major repairs and overhaul leaving the Confederation alone on the ferry route for the prime summer months.
+In 2016, the other vessel on the route, was out of service for an extended length of time undergoing major repairs and overhaul leaving Confederation alone on the ferry route for the prime summer months.
 Despite additional crossings scheduled for the vessel, local residents, the hospitality industry as a whole and commercial truckers protested as business suffered due to the reduction in service.
 Confederation was also out of service from 29 September to 2 October that year due to an electrical problem.

 In September 2024, Confederation collided with her berth at Wood Islands.
 While a mechanical issue was initially suspected as the cause, NFL later confirmed that was not the case.
-The collision damaged Confederation’s bow visor heavily, resulting in the need to turn the vessel and all vehicles having to be backed off.
-Confederation returned to service in early December, 2024.
+The collision damaged Confederations bow visor heavily, resulting in the need to turn the vessel and all vehicles having to be backed off.
+Confederation returned to service in early December 2024.